 Evaluation Research Savings Estimate

-The evaluation will also include an analysis of on-site collected verification data for a subset of projects.
+The evaluation may include an analysis of on-site collected verification data for a subset of projects.
 The engineering analysis methods and degree of monitoring will vary from project to project, depending on the complexity of the measures, the size of the associated savings, the potential to revise input assumptions, and the availability and reliability of existing data.
 The evaluators will contact the implementers prior to conducting site visits to ensure that the evaluation team has all correct and relevant information.

 The measure-level realization rates will be extrapolated to the program population using a ratio estimation method to yield ex post evaluation-adjusted gross energy savings.
 Gross realization rates will be developed for energy and demand savings.
 The sample design will provide 90/10 statistical validity for program savings overall.